-In both the encoding and decoding stages, we employ a series of operational blocks, similar to the ones proposed in Spasov et al., 2019, comprising conv, "up"conv, "down"conv, mid-flow (see Fig. 2 for a schematic scheme of the whole DL network).
-Fig.3 depicts the most foundational block in our neural network model - the (sep)conv operational block.
+In both the encoding and decoding stages, we employ a series of operational blocks, similar to the ones proposed in Spasov et al., 2019, comprising conv, "up"conv, "down"conv, mid-flow (see Fig. 2 for a schematic).
+Fig. 2 a) depicts the most foundational block in our neural network model - the (sep)conv operational block.
 It has two variants - one working with a standard 3D convolutional operator (conv) and another utilizing 3D separable convolutions (sep conv).
 In both variants the inputs are first convolved, then batch normalization (Ioffe and Szegedy 2015) and an exponential linear unit activation are sequentially applied.
 We also allow for dropout (Srivastava, et al 2014) to be used as the last layer in the (sep)conv block.
-Both "down"conv and "up"conv are simple extensions of the conv block.
+Both "down" conv and "up" conv are simple extensions of the conv block.
 For "down" conv we append 3D Max Pooling (size=3, stride=1) to reduce the dimensionality of feature maps in the downsampling stream after conv block processing.
-On the other hand, in "up" conv, we prepend 3D upsampling (size doubles in each dimension) to the conv block.
+On the other hand, in "up"conv, we prepend 3D upsampling (size doubles in each dimension) to the conv block.
 The majority of convolutional processing occurs in an operational block termed mid-flow (see Fig 2. b), which has two parallel lines of processing.
 On one hand, three consecutive sep convs are applied to the inputs.
 On the other, we introduce a skip connection which does not transform the inputs and allows them to propagate unchanged to the output, which has been proposed to facilitate training of deeper neural networks (He et al., 2016).
 Finally, we combine the parallel lines of processing by adding them and returning a single output feature map.
 Substituting standard convolutions with separable ones results in a 20-fold decrease in parameter utilization in a single mid-flow block.
 A thorough presentation of separable convolutions and their functional difference from standard convolutions is given in F. Chollet, 2017 and their implication to parameter efficiency in medical imaging application is discussed in Spasov et al., 2019.

 The model was implemented in Keras, with a TensorFlow backend and trained on a Nvidia TITAN V GPU.
 The training was performed over 200 epochs, batch size 1.
-We set the dropout rate at 0.1 for all conv and sep conv operational blocks and apply an L2 regularization coefficient of $5x10^{-5}$ for all network parameters.
-We use the Adam optimizer (Kingma et al., 2014) at its default settings to train the neural network.

-Figure 3: Inner workings of the fundamental blocks used in the neural network diagram from Fig. 2.
+Figure 1: Inner workings of the fundamental blocks used in the neural network diagram from Fig. 1.
 Since the conv, sep conv, "down" conv and "up" conv blocks are very similar in structure, we present a single diagram in fig 2. a) and use it to describe the other derived operational blocks.
 For example, in "down" conv we apply 3D Max Pooling (size=3, stride=1) at the end of processing, whereas in "up" conv, we prepend 3D Upsampling (size doubles in each dimension); sep conv denotes using separable instead of conventional convolutions.
 Fig 1. b) presents the mid-flow block based on a series of three sep conv blocks and a skip connection adding the original input and the output of the final separable convolution.
 All convolutional kernel sizes in our work are of size 5x6x5 with stride=1.
-The number of channels can be inferred from Fig. 2.
+The number of channels can be inferred from Fig. 1.

-2.2 Cross-Validation Procedure and Assessment of the decoding quality
+2.2 Cross-Validation Procedure and Assessment of the reconstruction quality

 In order to evaluate the performance of our encoder-decoder architecture, and verify our model did not suffer from overfitting, we implemented a 10-fold cross validation procedure using two modalities from our data set of approximately 1000 subjects.
-The following procedures / metrics were employed for each fold to assess the "difference" between the original and decoded images, and hence the overall decoding performance.
+The following procedures / metrics were employed for each fold to assess the "difference" between the original and reconstructed images, and hence the overall reconstruction performance.